Flatware vs. Silverware vs. Cutlery — What's the Difference?

 Silverware

-As the turn of the century emerged, people began using the word silverware in place of flatware.
-The change to the term silverware most likely occurred due to the fact that many of the handheld utensil pieces were made from silver.
-As such, “silverware” refers to handheld utensils that were silver based; “flatware” refers to handheld and non-handheld utensils comprised of metal and other materials.
+As the turn of the century arrived, people began using silverware in place of flatware — most likely because so many handheld utensils were made from silver.
+So technically: “silverware” refers to handheld utensils that are silver-based, while “flatware” refers to handheld utensils made from any material.

 Cutlery

-Cutlery is actually a separate item altogether.
-Cutlery refers singularly to knives and cutting implements and originates from the old French word “coutelier” (modern French: couteau) which means knife.
-So technically flatware and silverware could include cutlery, but cutlery would only refer to knives or cutting implements.
+Cutlery is actually a separate category altogether.
+It refers specifically to knives and cutting implements, originating from the old French word coutelier (modern French: couteau), meaning knife.
+So technically, flatware and silverware can include cutlery — but cutlery only refers to knives and cutting tools.

-While all three words actually mean different things, nowadays all three words are used interchangeably.
-Go ahead and use whichever term you like, chances are the person you are speaking with will know what you mean.
+While all three words technically mean different things, they’re used interchangeably today.
+Go ahead and use whichever term you like — chances are the person you’re speaking with will know exactly what you mean.

 Leave a comment